-A French colonial-style property built in 1901, this hotel boasts a rich history and a century-long tradition of hospitality for ambassadors and writers, statesmen and entrepreneurs.
+A French colonial-style property built-in 1901, this hotel boasts a rich history and a century-long tradition of hospitality for ambassadors and writers, statesmen and entrepreneurs.
 Following extensive refurbishment in the early 1900s, visitors today enjoy the charm of an impeccably restored turn-of-the-century hotel.
-The Hotel Sofitel Metropole is located right in the heart of the capital, within walking distance of the administrative business and retail centers and close to the prestigious Opera House and the most beautiful lake of Hanoi city.
+The Hotel Sofitel Metropole is located right in the heart of the capital, within walking distance of the administrative business and retail centers and close to the prestigious Opera House and the most beautiful lake in Hanoi city.
 Restaurants, art galleries and handicraft shops can be found within easy reach.

 Sightseeing Tour Of Hanoi

 A morning city tour of Vietnam's capital city.
 The city tour includes the Fine Arts Museum, the Temple of Literature, and the Lake of the Restored Sword and the bustling streets of the Old Quarter.
 In the afternoon visit Apricot and Mai Hien Gallery.
 Also visit The Art Gallery Museum where pax will be surprised by the most beautiful silk paintings of Vietnam.
 BD